envoyproxy/nighthawk/docs/root/terminology.md

 open-loop testing should be considered the preferred mode when measuring latency.

-Closed-loop testing can be useful to get a sense of the maximum requests per second that can be squeezed out of a system, as well as for comparing numbers with other load generators that use this methodology.
+Closed-loop testing can be useful to get a sense of the maximum requests per second that can be squeezed out of a system (irrespective of the high latency incurred), as well as for comparing numbers with other load generators that use this methodology.

 ## Execution